ttanvirr/git-github-basics/README.md

   - Create a branch named `TICKET-11`.
   - Modify `app.js` by changing the console message.
   - Commit the change with a short message.
+  - run `git pull` in main to check everything is up to date with remote main.
   - Fetch and merge the latest `main` into `TICKET-11`.
-  - Push the branch to GitHub.
+  - Push the branch to GitHub (`git push -u origin TICKET-11`)
   - Create a pull request and merge `TICKET-11` into `main` using the **merge** strategy.

 - In the `dev2` folder: